Getting started

 ```

-Notice the updated `.env` file after initialization: it contains Zitadel access keys.
-Keep that file safe and do not share it's contents.
+**Notice:** the updated `.env` file after initialization: it contains auth access keys and admin password.
+Keep that file safe and do not share its contents.

-After that you can login to DataLens on http://localhost:8080 using the default user credentials:
+After that you can login to DataLens on http://localhost:8080 using the user credentials:

 | Username | Password |

-You can use the same credentials to configure Zitadel and add new users using Zitadel control panel at http://localhost:8085/. **Don't forget to login there at least once to change the default password.**
+You can use the same credentials to add new users using admin control panel at http://localhost:8080/.

-By default in DataLens with authentication enabled, all users have a datalens.viewer role.
+By default in DataLens with authentication enabled, all users have a `datalens.viewer` role.
 This allows them to use all collections and workbooks in read-only mode.
 They are not allowed to create or modify any objects with this role.
-To be able to create or edit objects, they need to have a datalens.editor or datalens.admin role.
-To grant these roles, open Zitadel at http://localhost:8085/ui/console/grants, then find the user to whom you want to grant a new role and click on the user and select the new role.
+To be able to create or edit objects, they need to have a `datalens.editor` or `datalens.admin` role.
+To grant these roles, open DataLens at http://localhost:8080, then find the user to whom you want to grant a new role, click on the user, and select the new role.

 DataLens supports the following roles: